 Much of the country is covered in snow in early February, and many people have had enough of winter.
-It is no wonder that a common question on Groundhog day is “will the groundhog see his shadow at Gobbler’s Knob on February 2?”
+It is no wonder that a common question on National Groundhog Day is “will the groundhog see his shadow at Gobbler’s Knob on February 2?”

-What does it mean if the Groundhog sees his shadow on Groundhog Day?
+What does it mean if the groundhog sees his shadow on National Groundhog Day?

 If Candlemas be fair and bright,